dnlbrkc/collective_search/README.md

 ## Background

-This package contains the code used in the simulations of Barkoczi, Analytis \& Wu (2016) Collective search on rugged landscapes: a cross-environmental analysis. \textit{Proceedings of the 38th Annual Conference of the Cognitive Science Society}
+This package contains the code used in the simulations of Barkoczi,D. Analytis,P.P., \& Wu, C (2016).
+Collective search on rugged landscapes: a cross-environmental analysis.
+Proceedings of the 38th Annual Conference of the Cognitive Science Society.

 ## Usage